ibmtjbot/node-tjbotlib/README.md

 - hardware - string array containing strings for the various hardware components you would like access to.
 Valid options are `led`, `microphone`, `speaker`, `servo`, `camera`
 - config - JSON object containing configuration parameters.
+It could be set at config.js with default parameters and replaced at your TJ script.

   ```
   var config = {